miquelladeboer/aml-mlops-workshop/labs/05_remote_compute.md

     Change the `'local'` compute target to:
     `compute_target=workspace.compute_targets[cpu_cluster_name]`

+4. Change the experiment name
+    ```
+    # Define the ML experiment
+    experiment = Experiment(workspace, "newsgroups_train_hypertune_cpu")
+    ```

+5. Run the script `traindeep_submit.py`

+6. Go to the portal to inspect the run history

+Note: the correct code is already available in codeazureml in the script `explore\traindeep_submit_remote_cpu.py`.
+In here, all ready to use code is available for the entire workshop.

+#  Run the code on remote gpu cluster via Azure ML #
+To run the `traindeep.py` on remote compute, we need to alter the `traindeep_submit.py` file.

+1. Add the required libraries from AzureML
+    ```
+    from azureml.core.compute import ComputeTarget, AmlCompute
+    from azureml.core.compute_target import ComputeTargetException
+    ```
+2. Create a compute target
+    We are going to create a gpu compute target.
+In this turutial we choose from the NC-series.

+    NC-series VMs are powered by the NVIDIA Tesla K80 card and the Intel Xeon E5-2690 v3 (Haswell) processor.
+Users can crunch through data faster by leveraging CUDA for energy exploration applications, crash simulations, ray traced rendering, deep learning, and more.
+The NC24r configuration provides a low latency, high-throughput network interface optimized for tightly coupled parallel computing workloads.

+    We are going to use the `Standard_NC6`

+    ```
+    # Create compute target if not present
+    # Choose a name for your CPU cluster
+    gpu_cluster_name = "hypercomputecpu"

+    # Verify that cluster does not exist already
+    try:
+        gpu_cluster = ComputeTarget(workspace=workspace, name=gpu_cluster_name)
+        print('Found existing cluster, use it.')
+    except ComputeTargetException:
+        compute_config = AmlCompute.provisioning_configuration(vm_size='Standard_NC6',
+                                                           max_nodes=4)
+        gpu_cluster = ComputeTarget.create(workspace, gpu_cluster_name,
+                                       compute_config)

+    gpu_cluster.wait_for_completion(show_output=True)
+    ```

+3. In the Estimator, change the compute target
+    Change the `'local'` compute target to:
+    `compute_target=workspace.compute_targets[gpu_cluster_name]`

+4. Change the experiment name
+    ```
+    # Define the ML experiment
+    experiment = Experiment(workspace, "newsgroups_train_hypertune_gpu")
+    ```

-4. Run the script `traindeep_submit.py`
+5. Run the script `traindeep_submit.py`

-5. Go to the portal to inspect the run history
+6. Go to the portal to inspect the run history

-Note: the correct code is already available in codeazureml in the script `explore\traindeep_submit_remote.py`.
+Note: the correct code is already available in codeazureml in the script `explore\traindeep_submit_remote_gpu.py`.
 In here, all ready to use code is available for the entire workshop.